Joshua16vinu/PokemonGo-spit-/README.md

 - 🗺️ **Interactive Map Integration** with OpenStreetMap for intuitive navigation and event discovery
 - 📍 **Real-Time Geolocation** for user positioning and nearby event visibility
 - 🧭 **Categorized Event Filtering** — Explore events by type: Tech, Emergency, Social
-- 🖼️ **Photo Uploads** via Firebase Storage for a richer event experience
 - 🔍 **Nearby Places Search** using external APIs for enhanced location context
 - 💬 **Community Forums** for event-specific discussions and feedback
 - 🔐 **Secure Login** using Google Authentication